 “As the rich get richer and the middle class becomes more desperate in present-day America, Bonnie and Clyde is a timely reminder that sometimes the solution to a problem comes from the least likely source.
 "Sex, danger and intrigue, coupled with just the right dose of cheeky humor."
 East Oregonian

 "A Depression-era tale timely with reflections on wealthy fat cats and a rigged economic system that still ring true.
-More than that, the story is an exciting ride, with tight corners, narrow escapes, and real romantic heat between Bonnie and Clyde.
-An imaginative, suspenseful what-if story."
-Kirkus Reviews
+More than that, the story is an exciting ride, with tight corners, narrow escapes and real romantic heat between Bonnie and Clyde.
+Outlaws become patriots in this imaginative, suspenseful what-if story."

 The Texas Ranger looked up at Sal, a mixture of fear, respect and revulsion in his eyes.
 "Let's pretend for a minute it wasn't Bonnie and Clyde in that ambush," he said.
 "Why?
 Why would it be different people in that car?"

 "How would I know?"
 Sal asked.
 "I work for the government.
 I trust that the government has my best interests at heart.
 I follow orders.
 You didn't."